aacoimbra/cbledger/README.md

 ### The documentation

-Please refer to [https://docs.cbledger.com/](https://docs.cbledger.com/) for documentation and instructions on how to contribute to the project..
+Please refer to [https://docs.cbledger.com/](https://docs.cbledger.com/) for documentation and instructions on how to contribute to the project.

 ### Contact

-For any inquiry or feedback please reach out at contact@cbledger.com
+For any inquiry or feedback please reach out at contact@cbledger.com.